OpenPrinting/libcups/MIGRATING.md

 - Boolean values now use the C99 `bool` type.
-- Counts, indices, and lengths now use the `size_t` type - this affects the HTTP, IPP, and option APIs in particular.
+- Counts, indices, and lengths now use the `size_t` type - this affects the array, HTTP, IPP, and option APIs in particular.
 - Accessor functions have been renamed (as necessary) to use the "get" and "set" verbs, for example `cupsServer` is now `cupsGetServer` and `httpEncryption` is now `httpSetEncryption`.